-This style was originally worn by ladies with short hair but there has since been a transition with long-haired ladies now rocking it.
-The style is easy to make and as opposed to the modern finger wave style, the traditional style will not require any heat for styling.
+Ladies with short hair originally wore this style, but there has since been a transition with long-haired ladies now rocking it.
+The style is easy to make, and as opposed to the modern finger wave style, the traditional style will not require any heat for styling.

-To rock this, you will be required to dampen your hair and apply a desirable amount of gel to help out in holding the style.
+You will have to dampen your hair and apply a desirable gel to help out in holding the style to rock this.
 After identifying where you want your curls to begin, clamp your hair and use your comb to push your hair to the clamp.
-This will create a wave and you can repeat the process to make as many waves as you wish.
-Your patience will then be tested as you wait for the hair to dry.
+This will create a wave, and you can repeat the process to make as many waves as you wish.
+This process will then test your patience as you wait for the hair to dry.
 Only then can you remove the clamps.

 THE FINGER WAVE FRENCH PLAIT

 This style brings a blend of vintage and classic and is yet another finger wave hairstyle that is well-suited for your long hair.
-The much detail in the style sees the look glowing at the back of your head.
-While many styles can be done by you at home, this is a style that will need more than two hands.
-A friend conversant with styling can give a hand or head to a professional stylist to help get the look.
+The much detail in style sees the look glowing at the back of your head.
+While you can do many styles at home, this style will need more than two hands.
+A conversant with styling can give a hand or lead to a professional stylist to help get the look.